Nami Matsuyama: 2022–2023: All England Open title, and world #2

 Started the 2022 season as world number 7, Matsuyama and Shida won the All England Open title beating Zhang Shuxian and Zheng Yu in the final.
 They competed in the Asian Championships, but were eliminated in the quarter-finals to Chen Qingchen and Jia Yifan.
 The pair won their second title of the year in the Thailand Open by defeating Mayu Matsumoto and Wakana Nagahara in the final.
 Their good performance continue in the Indonesia Open triumph over Yuki Fukushima and Sayaka Hirota.
 They also made a history as the first ever women's doubles to win three consecutive BWF World Tour Super 1000 event.
 The duo then reached the finals in the Malaysia Masters, but have not been able to beat the world number 1 women's doubles pairing Chen and Jia.
 They qualified to compete in the World Championships, but their pace were stopped in the quarter-finals to Kim So-yeong and Kong Hee-yong.
 Matsuyama and Shida reached their career high as world number 2 in the BWF world ranking in November 2022.

-In the beginning of the 2023 season, Matsuyama and Shida took an easy win over Chen and Jia to claimed the India Open title, due to ill-health suffered by Chen.
+In early 2023, Matsuyama and Shida won the India Open via walkover after Chen and Jia withdrew due to Chen's illness.
 Matsuyama and Shida then suffered five consecutive defeats from the South Korean new pairing Baek Ha-na and Lee So-hee; in the finals of the German Open, quarter-finals of the Malaysia Masters and Singapore Open, second round of the All England Open, and also in the first round of the Asian Championships.
 They then finally topped the podium at the Canada Open after won the final against Matsumoto and Nagahara.
 Chen and Jia are still too tough for Matsuyama and Shida.
 They have lost all of five meetings in the second half of the season; in the quarter-finals of the Japan Open, World Championships, and Asian Games; semi-finals of the China Open; and then in the final of the Denmark Open.
 The duo then won their third title of the year in the China Masters.
 Matsuyama and Shida qualified to compete in the year-end finals tournament, the BWF World Tour Finals, reaching to the semi-finals, where they were defeated again by Baek and Lee.